kungfrank/Knight_car/README.md

 ## Introduction

 This repository contains all the software that runs on the Knightcar.

-Knightcar is a low-cost platform base on raspberry pi 3, comes with rpi3 official camera, wide-angle len, and YDlidar for learning autonomy.
+Knightcar is a low-cost platform base on raspberry pi 3, comes with rpi3 official camera, wide-angle len, and YDlidar for learning autonomous robot.

 ## reference